 Common questions and phrases at the restaurant in Spanish

 When you are in the restaurant, the first words you will need are greetings and farewells like “Hola” and “Mucho gusto”.
-Besides some greetings, you will need many other expressions, which will be presented next in three different sections:
+Besides some greetings, you will need many other expressions, which will be presented next in two different groups:

 Common questions that customers ask at the restaurant in Spanish